abe-winter/task-inbox/operations.md

 1. Set up the deploy secrets (`make deploy-vars` should list the vars you need)
 1. Set up access to your kube cluster (probably with a `$KUBECONFIG` var and maybe a tunnel)
 1. Run the kustomize + helm-upgrade commands (these are specific to my deploy for now; file a bug if you run into trouble)
+1. set up ssl termination / load balancer forwarding to your nodeport (todo support ingress too)
+1. hit `curl $HOST/health` on the deployed server to make sure url_for is setting up https correctly (i.e. werkzeug proxy detection works)
+1. shell in to the running server to set up an admin user with `flask fab create-admin`, then log in to the web interface and

 ## openapi spec